nathanin/segmentation/Readme.md

 - To implement a new model, copy + paste an existing `__init__` function, and implement the `model()` method
 - Option to have a separate 'validation' set feed the validation ops.
 That part is super hacky.
 But I mean if it's hacky and it works it aint hacky.
 <!-- - See my [other project](https://github.com/nathanin/histo-seg) for a potential use case outside of self-driving cars and benchmarking datasets. -->
-- Adversarial training is pretty unstable, so I set a low learning rate for the adversarial net.
-Also super necessary to disable gradient backwards pass through the segmentation optimizer.
-You don't want the adversary net to be trained with that one-sided objective which is actually the opposite of what you really want.
+- Adversarial training is pretty unstable, so I set a low learning rate for the adversarial net, and set it to update less frequently than the main net.

 ### Known things that don't work right